 The Robot Learning & Interaction Group at the Idiap Research Institute is regulary searching for excellent PhD and Postdoc researchers.
-Currently, there is no specific position open, but if your research interests fit very well with our research activities and that your are an outstanding researcher/student, feel free to contact me by email for more information.
+If your research interests fit with our research activities and you are a motivated and outstanding researcher/student, you can contact me by email.

 PhD candidates should hold a Master degree in engineering, computer science, physics or applied mathematics, with a background in linear algebra, statistics, optimization, signal processing, control and programming.
 PhD positions are for 4 years, provided successful progress, and should lead to a dissertation.
 The selected candidates will become doctoral students at EPFL (after hiring, they will submit their applications to the Doctoral School at EPFL).
 Annual gross salary ranges from 47,000 CHF (first year) to 50,000 CHF (last year).

 Postdoc candidates should hold a PhD degree in computer science, engineering, physics or applied mathematics, with a background in linear algebra, statistics, optimization, signal processing, control and programming.
 The Postdoc position is from one to two years.
 Annual gross salary is 80,000 CHF.
 Part time employment is possible if desired.